 Once you start your education, you can start applying for scholarships throughout Alabama.
 The Alabama Department of Public Health awards scholarships to those who are willing to work in rural parts of Alabama.
 You may also apply for scholarships through Baptist Health Care.

 Career Outlook for Healthcare Administrators in Alabama

 The job outlook for health care administrators is quite positive in Alabama.
-Between 2012 and 2022, O*Net anticipates a 20 percent increase in job openings in this state.
-Per O*Net, the average salary for an Alabama health care administrator is $86,600 per year.
+Between 2018 and 2028 the state is projected to see a 14 percent increase in job openings.
+The average salary for an Alabama health care administrator is $93,330 per year.